fpdevil/rise_of_machines/LogisticRegression.md

 2. Every trial can only have two outcomes, which means that the response variable (`y`) can only have two unique categories.

 3. The outcome from each trial must be independent of each other.
-In other words, the response variable's levels must be independent of each other.
+In other words, the response variable"s levels must be independent of each other.

 4. The probability of success `p` and the failure `q` (1 - p) must be the same for any trial.